Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

     1. Select one of the available key durations (**6 months**, **12 months** or **Custom**) as per your security posture.
     1. The generated key value will be displayed when you select the **Add** button.
 Copy and save the generated value for use in later steps.
     1. You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
-    > :bulb: For enhanced security, instead of using client secrets, consider [using certificates](./README-use-certificate.md) and [Azure KeyVault](https://azure.microsoft.com/services/key-vault/#product-overview).
-1. Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is required by apps signing-in users.
+    > :bulb: For enhanced security, instead of using client secrets, consider [using certificates](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/certificate-credentials.md) and [Azure KeyVault](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/key-vault-managed-identity.md).1.
+Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is required by apps signing-in users.
    1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
    1. Select the **Add a permission** button and then,
    1. Ensure that the **My APIs** tab is selected.
    1. In the list of APIs, select the API `TodoListService-aspnetcore-webapi`.
+      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is requested by apps when signing-in users.
            1. In the **Delegated permissions** section, select the **ToDoList.Read**, **ToDoList.ReadWrite** in the list.
 Use the search box if necessary.
    1. Select the **Add permissions** button at the bottom.

 ##### Configure the client app (TodoListClient-aspnetcore-webapi) to use your app registration